Bachelor of Science in Nursing – Online RN to BSN

 Degree Program

-Please note: Applicants must be California residents and have graduated from an Accredited Associate Degree in Nursing (ADN) program (or equivalent accredited Associate Degree program); have passed the National Council Licensure Examination (NCLEX-RN); and hold a currently active, unencumbered, unrestricted, and unlimited California Registered Nurse (RN) license.
+Please note: Applicants must be California residents and have graduated from an Accredited Associate Degree in Nursing (ADN) program (or equivalent accredited Associate Degree program); have passed the National Council Licensure Examination (NCLEX-RN); and hold an active unrestricted California Registered Nurse (RN) license.

-Bachelor of Science in Nursing (BSN) degrees provide Registered Nurses (RN) with the education needed to improve patient and organizational outcomes, apply evidence into practice, and take on additional responsibilities including supervising others, making emergency decisions without a doctor’s presence, and working in specialized departments.
-A BSN also allows nurses to meet standards set by the National Association of School Nurses and the Institute of Medicine’s Future of Nursing Initiative and will allow RNs to pursue advanced degrees in Nursing.
-According to a report in Nurse Journal, the demand for a BSN degree continues to increase along with a nursing shortage in California and other states, while PayScale reports that the salary for nurses with BSN degrees ranks significantly higher than for those with only associate degrees.
-This demand is further fueled by the increasing number of hospitals seeking the Magnet designation, which identifies BSN preparation as foundational, and relies on nurses' professional development as one of its essential elements.
+A Bachelor of Science in Nursing (BSN) degree prepares Registered Nurses (RN) to improve patient and organizational outcomes, integrate evidence-based practice, and assume expanded responsibilities including supervising staff, making independent emergency decisions, and working in specialized clinical settings.
+A BSN meets professional standards set by the National Association of School Nurses and the Institute of Medicine’s Future of Nursing Initiative, and it serves as a pathway to advanced nursing degrees.
+Demand for BSN-prepared nurses continues to rise amid nursing shortages in California and nationwide.
+Nurses with BSN degrees earn higher salaries than those with associate degrees.
+This demand is further driven by the growing number of hospitals seeking the Magnet designation, the highest international honor for nursing excellence, which identifies BSN preparation and ongoing professional development as foundational elements.

 Please Note: